acidb/mobiscroll-docs/docs/vue/eventcalendar/accessibility.md

 ## Keyboard Support

-The event calendar supports different [views](./api#opt-view) for different jobs and each of these views support keyboard navigation.
+The Eventcalendar supports different [views](./api#opt-view) for different jobs and each of these views support keyboard navigation.

 Focus can be moved with the `Tab` key.
 Focusable elements depend on the displayed view (more details below).